In the Classroom - In the home

-At a classroom level, the games can be used to reinforce and support the teaching of socio-emotional skills in classroom lessons.
-By teaching the class how to play the games it is possible to teach the social or emotional skills embedded in the games.
+At a classroom level, the boardgames can be used to reinforce and support the teaching of socio-emotional skills in classroom lessons.
+While teaching how to play a game, the students are exposed to the social or emotional skills embedded in the game.

 Pinning the boards to a magnetic board (or using products like ‘Blutac’), allows the games to be played as a whole class with teams taking turns to have a go.

 Most children are able to play these games by themselves after instruction, with minimal supervision.
-Parents, teacher’s aides and older peers can also play the games with groups of children as a way of teaching and practicing anger management, dealing with teasing and friendships.
-By playing the games with children, adults learn a repertoire of skills and scripts to suggest to children, or use themselves.
-By teaching, we learn.
+Teacher’s aides and older peers can also play the games with groups of children as a way of teaching and practicing anger management, dealing with teasing and friendships.

-The games can also be played as part of a playground program where a passive games area is set up for students.
+The boardgames can be played as part of a playground program where a passive games area is set up.
 Peer leaders are able to act as game leaders in these settings.